 A range of therapy apps are available.
 They represent a branch of telemedicine and they allow a person to access mental health support, such as counseling, via webcam.

 Meanwhile, for people grappling with issues such as anxiety and high levels of stress, free mindfulness apps may provide some support.
-A 2019 study, for example, found that one such app reduced stress levels in college students.
+A

 Peer-to-peer support may significantly help with a range of mental health issues.
 The groups usually involve people with similar experiences and are self-run.